RadiantDerg/AliceModLoader/README.md

 # AliceModLoader
- DLL mod loader for Sonic The Hedgehog 4 PC games
+ A *very basic* DLL mod loader for Sonic The Hedgehog 4 PC games.